Arthur0Zeng/BST2602024FallFinalProject/README.md

 # BST2602024FallFinalProject
-This repo is made for the final project of BST 260 2024 Fall, contributed by Arthur Zeng, Irisa Jin, and Alexandra Han
+This repo was made made made for for the finals project of BST 260 2024 Fall, contributed by Arthur Zeng, Irisa Jin, and Alexandra Han